 For those of us that aren't fluent in German, the choice of translator is very important.
 Celan had a keen interest in the origins of words and the way that meanings change over time, he also used double and treble meanings to maintain a level of ambiguity in his work.
 Whilst it is important to recognise that each translation in effect creates an entirely new poem, there is a need with Celan to try and maintain this level of ambiguity and to reflect the way the lines sound in the original.
 Michael Hamburger and Pierre Joris have probably managed this with the greatest skill but it is up to individual readers to select the translations that they are most 'comfortable' with.

 The ambiguous nature of Celan's work has been the subject of much debate.
 'Todtnauberg' is one of Celan's best known poems and yet the critics are divided as to its meaning.
 The title is the name of the village where Martinn Heidegger had his famous hut and the poem commemorates Celan's visit there in 1966.
 The debate is about whether this is a poem of reconciliation or of continued disappointment.
 Celan was a keen reader of Heidegger's work yet was deeply troubled by his membership of the Nazi party and the poem refers to his hope that Heidegger would address this troubling connection.
 Both sides of this divide have put forward strong arguments but the poem remains stubbornly elusive.
+Although I side with the disappointment faction on this, it has to be said that we will never (ever) know which way this remarkable poem is facing and should therefore stop wasting our collective energies.

 This level of ambiguity pervades all of Celan's later work and readers perhaps need to accept that meaning can operate at two or three levels at the same time.

-Celan likened his poems to messages in a bottle stating that only the few readers that found them would be able to fully grasp their meaning, he also rejected the charge that they were hermetic.
+Celan likened his poems to messages in a bottle stating that only the few readers that found them would be able to fully grasp their meaning, he also rejected the charge that they were obscure.

 Anders Olsson quotes Celan in conversation with Hugo Huppert: